 Three weeks later, my world was darkened when my best friend, Molly the Dog, died before her time.
 You can read my tribute about her for more information.
 All I will say at this time is that I miss my favorite girl, and I hope to someday see her again.

 March saw my professional life upended when it was decided, perhaps halfway through the month, that we would deploy everyone at the office to a temporary, work-from-home environment.
 The transition was bumpy, as we sent everyone home, a few teams at a time, with a keyboard, mouse, computer, monitor, phone, headset, and VPN device.
 There were late adapters to this migration, and I was one of them.
-For some, they didn’t have viable home internet, or a private space in which to work.
+For some, they didn’t have viable home internet, while others lacked a private space in which to work.
 For me, the issue was that my townhouse was being renovated, and there was too much hammering and banging.
-So when a show of interest was taken for leaders willing to continue working from the center so that there would be some kind of on-site managerial presence, I was only too happy to volunteer – thinking that things would be back to normal in no more than two months’ time.
+So when a show of interest was taken for leaders willing to continue working from the center so that there would be some kind of on-site leadership presence, I was only too happy to volunteer – thinking that things would be back to normal in no more than two months’ time.

 But I should have known that we were in for some tough times when my candidate of choice for the president in the 2020 election, Pete Buttigieg, dropped out the race on March 1st.
 A rising star in the Democratic party, “Mayor Pete” served two terms as mayor of South Bend, Indiana, and was credited with revitalizing a dying riverfront area in that Midwest city.
-Buttigieg was a Rhodes Scholar and a Naval intelligence officer who spent seven months deployed in Afghanistan.
+Buttigieg is a Rhodes Scholar and a former Naval intelligence officer who spent seven months deployed in Afghanistan.
 He speaks seven languages and is President-elect Biden’s nominee for secretary of transportation.
 Just as important, Buttigieg is gay.
 Although he narrowly won the Iowa Caucus and finished second in the New Hampshire primary, it is believed that concerns over his viability as an appealing candidate in the Bible Belt and other conservative-leaning regions led to his untimely decision to drop out.
 I would have loved to see him go toe to toe with President Trump on the debate state, but alas, it was not in the cards.
 Mayor Pete is just 38, and may have to bide his time until wider acceptance of LGBTQ candidates makes him a viable candidate and not just an also-ran.
 For my $0.02, he would make a great president.

-One of my favorite Bravo Network shows was “Inside the Actors Studio,” in which Columbia University acting students were invited to sit in on interviews with dozens – hundreds, perhaps – of actors, ranging from Robert De Niro to Harrison Ford to the voice cast of “The Simpsons.”
+One of my favorite Bravo Network shows was “Inside the Actors Studio,” during which Columbia University acting students were invited to sit in on interviews with dozens – hundreds, perhaps – of actors, ranging from Robert De Niro to Harrison Ford to the voice cast of “The Simpsons.”
 As such, I mourned the loss of the show’s host, James Lipton, who died on March 2nd.
 He was joined in death six days later (March 8th) by the legendary Max Von Sydow (star of “The Seventh Seal” and “Pele the Conqueror”), and by country star Kenny Rogers another 12 days later, on March 20th.

 If the deaths of Lipton, Von Sydow, and Rogers merit a few words apiece on the subject, then the tragic death of 26-year-old medical worker Breonna Taylor on March 13th, at the hands of overzealous Louisville police officers, deserves at least a full paragraph.